FDio/csit/docs/job_specs/mrr_daily/vpp-2n-skx.md

 1c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
 2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
 4c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
-##### dot1q-l2bdbasemaclrn
-1c AND 64b AND mrr AND x710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-4c AND 64b AND mrr AND x710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
 ##### eth-l2xcbase
 1c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2xcbase
 2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2xcbase